maryam1505/React-Wholets/README.md

 # React + Vite

+# Final Project as a Frontend Developer

+An eCommerce website
+# Wholets - Digital Seller
+created pages --- Home, About, Contact (with validation form using Formik and Yup) more over products page using redux- toolkit
+Cart page, checkout, confirmation, user dashboard, order history

+Not as clean but a try

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: